dataminer-site/dataminer-site.github.io/_posts/2022-10-28-lightweight-compression.md

 By detecting specific patterns, specialized compression algorithms can be significantly more lightweight, providing much faster compression and decompression.
 In addition, they can be effective on much smaller data sizes.
 This allows us to decompress a few rows at a time, rather than requiring large blocks of data to be decompressed at once.
 These specialized compression algorithms can also offer efficient support for random seeks, making data access through an index significantly faster.

 Lightweight compression algorithms also provide us with more fine-grained control over the compression process.
-This is especially relevant for us as DuckDB's file format uses fixed-size blocks in order to avoid fragmentation for workloads involving deletes and updates.
+This is especially relevant for us as DataMiner's file format uses fixed-size blocks in order to avoid fragmentation for workloads involving deletes and updates.
 The fine-grained control allows us to fill these blocks more effectively, and avoid having to guess how much compressed data will fit into a buffer.

 On the flip side, these algorithms are ineffective if the specific patterns they are designed for do not occur in the data.
 As a result, individually, these lightweight compression algorithms are no replacement for general purpose algorithms.
 Instead, multiple specialized algorithms must be combined in order to capture many different common patterns in data sets.

 ## Compression Framework

 Because of the advantages described above, DataMiner uses only specialized lightweight compression algorithms.
-As each of these algorithms work optimally on different patterns in the data, DuckDB's compression framework must first decide on which algorithm to use to store the data of each column.
+As each of these algorithms work optimally on different patterns in the data, DataMiner's compression framework must first decide on which algorithm to use to store the data of each column.

-DuckDB's storage splits tables into *Row Groups*.
+DataMiner's storage splits tables into *Row Groups*.
 These are groups of `120K` rows, stored in columnar chunks called *Column Segments*.
 This storage layout is similar to [Parquet](/2021/06/25/querying-parquet) – but with an important difference: columns are split into blocks of a fixed-size.
-This design decision was made because DuckDB's storage format supports in-place ACID modifications to the storage format, including deleting and updating rows, and adding and dropping columns.
+This design decision was made because DataMiner's storage format supports in-place ACID modifications to the storage format, including deleting and updating rows, and adding and dropping columns.
 By partitioning data into fixed size blocks the blocks can be easily reused after they are no longer required and fragmentation is avoided.

 <img src="/images/compression/storageformat.png"
-     alt="Visualization of the storage format of DuckDB" width="100%"
+     alt="Visualization of the storage format of DataMiner" width="100%"
      />